TomTom and Bosch step up joint effort to gain ground in car maps race

 Multi-layered high-definition maps are key to efforts to introduce automated driving on freeways from 2020, Bosch board member Dirk Hoheisel said.

-The new maps will contain a “localization layer” and a “planning layer” for cars to calculate their position on a road by comparing high-definition map data with that gathered by on-board sensors.
+The new maps will contain a “localisation layer” and a “planning layer” for cars to calculate their position on a road by comparing high-definition map data with that gathered by on-board sensors.